kptdev/kpt/site/reference/cli/live/status/README.md

   Path to the local package for which the status of the package in the cluster should be displayed.
 It must contain a Kptfile with inventory information.
   Defaults to the current working directory.
-  Using '-' as the package path will cause kpt to read resources from stdin.
+  Reads from stdin, if the resources are passed from stdin.
 ```

 #### Flags